I am a Senior Lecturer in Education: SEN. I am the Award Leader for the MA in Inclusive Education and the National Award for SENCo.

-Prior to this role I worked as a specialist advisor for SEN for Wiltshire Council, working with schools across the authority to develop and support SEN at an operational and strategic level.
-Additionally I also worked as independent SEN/ Dyslexia consultant, working with schools and parents in the South-West providing individual consultancy and whole school training.
-I began my career as a teacher in the primary phase and held the posts of class teacher, SENCO and assistant head.
+Prior to this role I worked as a specialist advisor in SEN for Wiltshire Council, working with schools across the authority to develop and support SEN at an operational and strategic level.
+As part of this role I trained as an Early Bird Plus practitioner delivering support programmes for parents who children are on the autism spectrum.
+I subsequently worked as independent SEN/ Dyslexia consultant, working with schools and parents in the South-West providing assessments for dyslexia, individual and school consultancy in addition to whole school training.
+I began my career as a teacher in the primary phase and held the posts of class teacher, SENCo and assistant head teacher.

 - MA Oxford Brookes University

-- Postgraduate Diploma Autism Spectrum University of Birmingham
+- Postgraduate Certificate: Autism Spectrum University of Birmingham

 - Associate Member of British Dyslexia Association (AMBDA).

 - Professional Association of teachers of students with specific learning difficulties (PATOSS)